keithjgrant/sidecar/src/pages/drinks/sidecar.md

 ]
 tenBottleCandidate: true
 intro: |
-  Getting the balance right on this drink is challenging.
-  It can certainly vary depending on which orange liqueur you are using.
-  This is the ratio I currently use.
+  A good sidecar requires decent quality cognac.
+A cheap brandy won’t cut it here.
 ---
+Rim a coupe glass with sugar.

 Shake vigorously with ice.
-Strain into a coupe glass.
+Strain into the prepared coupe.

 Express the oils from an orange twist over the drink, then [discard the peel](/techniques/twist/#discarding).